input-output-hk/atala-prism/prism-backend/docs/README.md

 ## Add new Documents

-When Creating a new document, choose the best tool for the job.
+When creating a new document, choose the best tool for the job.
 We recommend using:

-- Markdown format for quick documentation.
+- Markdown format for quick documentation;
-- Latex format to create a more structure document.
+- Latex format for a more formal document;
 - [Mermaid format](https://mermaid-js.github.io/mermaid/#/) (inside a Markdown file) for flowcharts or Sequence diagrams.
 (Since is already supported by github)

 After creating the document upload this index file.